Issue 194 November 2017

 Welcome to Soltalk!
 The digital version of your favourite magazine, covering Nerja and the surrounding area.
-September’s issue is packed full of useful information including local and regional news, a ‘What’s On’ guide to local ferias and festivals, puzzles & prizes, a guide to the best books to read plus much much more!
+November’s issue is packed full of useful information including local and regional news, a ‘What’s On’ guide with inspiration on things to do this month, plus puzzles & prizes, book reviews, sport and much much more!

 No part of the Soltalk website may be used or reproduced without prior written consent.
 The publisher accepts no responsibility for any claims made in advertisements, information provided by our contributors, or the content of external websites.